CelliesProjects/ESP32_VS1053_Stream/README.md

 `bool connecttohost(url)`

-Will return `true` or `false` depending on the result.

-You can resume (or start playing with an offset) by requesting a stream with

 `bool connecttohost(url, offset)`

-For streams that need login credentials use

 `bool connecttohost(url, user, pwd)`

-### Stopping a stream

-Stop a stream with:
+### Stop a stream

 `void stopSong()`

-### Feeding the decoder
+### Feed the decoder

 `void loop()`

 This function has to called every couple of ms to feed the decoder with data.
+For bitrates up to 320kbps once every 25 ms is about right.

 ### Check if stream is running

  `bool isRunning()`

-Will return `true` or `false`.

 ### Get the current volume

 `uint8_t getVolume()`

-Returns the current volume.

 ### Set the volume